Chinese yuan's diplomatic charge covers commercial retreat

 Another treasurer told Reuters that the yuan trading account his company established four years ago had gone unused.

 Some major firms with rising sales in China have not increased their yuan-denominated liabilities.
-A Reuters analysis of corporate filings showed that while luxury goods maker Hermes (HRMS.PA), carmaker Jaguar Land Rover [TAMOJL.UL] and brewer AB Inbev (ABI.BR) have all seen strong growth in China, their yuan exposure has stayed flat.
+A Reuters analysis of corporate filings showed that while luxury goods maker Hermes, carmaker Jaguar Land Rover and brewer AB Inbev have all seen strong growth in China, their yuan exposure has stayed flat.

 The companies declined to comment.